carwynteifion/Milestone-Project-1-UCFD/README.md

 - Design
   - Colour Scheme
-    - The main colours used are light green for the backgrounds (bg-success) and white text, with yellow accents.
+    - The main colours used are light green and white text, with yellow accents.
 These are used to blend with the colours of the hero image and to strengthen the connection with Wales, as the Welsh flag incorporates white and green.
+Sections using a white background and black text are used to aid in clearly separating areas of content.
   - Typography
     - The main font used throughout the site is Exo, with Sans Serif used as a fallback.
 Exo is used as it is stylish, easily readable and conveys a feeling of progress.
     - Noto Sans JP is used for the site's title in the navbar, again with Sans Serif as a fallback.
 Noto Sans JP has more of a formal style while remaining easily readable.